11 top tips for combining homeschooling with working from home

 This can be really tricky, especially if you both have lots of paperwork and other resources to spread out.

 Try to work out a plan for sharing your space.
-For example, you could invest in some magazine files, folder and in-trays to keep your papers and books under control.
+For example, you could invest in some magazine files, folders and in-trays to keep your papers and books under control.
 You and your child could each have your own space – perhaps at opposite ends of the table – rather than chopping and changing.

 If things are getting messy, enforce a five-minute break to put your things back in order.